devalexandre/microservice-style-guide/README.md

 ## What not to do
 Microservices have a high speed due to efficient communication via broker.
 Even the Gateway communicates in this way.
-When leaving this structure using HTTP for communication between microservices, it loses speed and ends up falling into the concept of apis rest microservices are not apis rest
+When leaving this structure using HTTP for communication between microservices, it loses speed and ends up falling into the concept of a rest API (microservices are not rest API’s).

 # Creating a microservice